auth0/auth0-deploy-cli/README.md

 ---

+## 🚀 Help Us Improve Auth0 Deploy CLI – Take Our Survey!

+👋 Hello developers!
+We're on a mission to make Auth0 Deploy CLI the best it can be, and we need YOUR help.
+We've put together a brief survey to understand how you use Deploy CLI, what you love about it, and where you think we can do better.

+### 🎁 Why Should You Take the Survey?

+- **Direct Impact:** Your feedback will directly influence the future of Deploy CLI.
+Ever wished for a feature or fix?
+Here's your chance to let us know.
+- **It's Quick:** The survey takes less than 10 minutes to complete.

+### 🛡️ Privacy

+We care about your privacy.
+All data collected is anonymous and will only be used for improving Auth0 Deploy CLI.

+### 🗳️ Ready to Make a Difference?

+[Click here](https://www.surveymonkey.com/r/LZKMPFN) to take the survey

+Thank you for helping us make Auth0 Deploy CLI better for everyone! 🌟

+---

 The Auth0 Deploy CLI is a tool that helps you manage your Auth0 tenant configuration.
 It integrates into your development workflows as a standalone CLI or as a node module.

 **Supported resource types:** actions, branding, client grants, clients (applications), connections, custom domains, email templates, emails, grants, guardian, hook secrets, log streams, migrations, organizations, pages, prompts, resource servers (APIs), roles, tenant settings, themes.